jefflunt/nmspec/README.md

 serialization/deserialization, but weren't packaaged with the networking layer, which introduces additional considerations such as byte ordering, efficient packet construction, TCP stack options, and communication retries and graceful failover.
-While protocol buffers are a good design, and I think go a good job of solving binary serialization as its own problem (becoming reusable for file I/O as well as networks), I really wanted something that packaged serialization, cross-language support, and TCP communication all in one package from a single
+While protocol buffers are a good design, and I think do a good job of solving binary serialization as its own problem (becoming reusable for file I/O as well as networks), I really wanted something that packaged serialization, cross-language support, and TCP communication all in one package from a single